itb2/nc_food_blog/README.md

 # Max's North Carolina Food Blog
 A blog about hot North Carolina food spots.

-Probably lots of barbecue and Wendy's.
+Probably lots of barbecue and Popeyes.
-Wendy's has the best frosties!